 While athletic ability and being a versatile athlete will be key, players who are playing at a college level will have to maintain their academic status, especially if they are playing on a scholarship.
-This poses a challenge for many freshmen as they struggle to find a balance between schoolwork and Virginia sports betting.
+This poses a challenge for many freshmen as they struggle to find a balance between schoolwork.

 Luckily, there are some super options for students to have someone write a research paper or essay.
 This allows them to maintain grades so they can remain eligible for play and helps create that important balance.

 Top 5 Incoming Students Who May Make it to NBA

 Dreams of going pro may become a reality for some of the top college basketball teams.
 With the 2020-21 season starting in November, recruiters will have their eye on new talent and will be looking to draft some top players in the game.
 Here are a few incoming students to watch this year, all of which have a great chance of going pro.

 - Cade Cunningham, Oklahoma State – A 6’7” guard known for defense abilities

 - Evan Mobley, Southern California – 7’ of pure power, Mobley has finesse and is a dunking machine

 - B.J.
 Boston, Kentucky – At 6’6”, this scoring guard can shoot and finish plays